Back

 Overtime

-Work in excess of the standard workweek of 40 hours is to be paid as overtime and is regulated by employment contract or collective agreements.
-In general, overtime maximum limits are set at 3 hours per day (across two consecutive days), 6 hours a week, 30 hours a month, and 150 hours per year.
+Work in excess of the standard workweek of 40 hours is to be paid as overtime and is regulated by employment contracts or collective agreements.
+In general, overtime maximum limits are set at three hours per day (across two consecutive days), six hours a week, 30 hours a month, and 150 hours per year.

 Leave

-Paid leave in Bulgaria is set in the employment contract as a minimum of 20 days paid leave a year, following completion of 4 months of employment.
+Paid leave in Bulgaria is set in the employment contract as a minimum of 20 working days paid leave a year, following the completion of four months of service.

 Public Holidays